 What killed the 32 gauge?
 Did you know it was ever alive?
-The odds are it was never very popular in the United States but it was certainly better known in this country two or three generations ago than it is today.
+It was never very common in the United States but it was certainly better known two or three generations ago than it is today.
 I don't know how many American gun companies made guns in 32 gauge but I know at least Harrington & Richardson made single-shots.
 I also know at least one American ammunition maker loaded shells in 32 gauge and I imagine more did as well.
 Today none make either and only Fiocchi imports shells.
 So, why did the 32 gauge fade away?

 Of course we know the answer to that is simple.
 There were too many other choices and some had to fall by the wayside.
 The 32 gauge was trying to fill a gap that didn't exist.
 With a nominal bore diameter of .526" it is only twenty-four thousandths of an inch smaller than a twenty-eight gauge.
 By comparison the 28 gauge is sixty-five thousandths of an inch smaller than the 20 gauge.
 Fate could have smiled on the 32 gauge and instead rendered both the 28 gauge and .410 obsolete but it didn't work out that way.
 Things wouldn't have been better or worse had that happened, only different.

 A 28 gauge, 32 gauge, and .410 shell for comparison.